JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_12/diff_eq.md

 ![](lorenz4.svg)

-The solutions look obviously different.
+The solutions look different.
 Comparing the terminal states of both solutions

 ```@example intro
 hcat(sol(tspan[2]), sol0(tspan[2]))
 ```

 shows that they are different by a large margin.
 This raises a natural question.